AidenWebsploit/alx-system_engineering-devops/0x00-shell_basics/README.md

-101-clean_emacs -> Delete all files in the current working directory that end with the ~ character 102-tree -> Making interleaving directories using mkdir command 103-commas -> How to list contents of current working directory stylishly
+101-clean_emacs -> Delete all files in the current working directory that end with the ~ character 102-tree -> Making interleaving directories using mkdir command 103-commas -> How to list contents of current working directory stylishly holberton.mgc -> This is a magic file that detect sholberton data files